SimonEnsemble/PoreMatMod.jl/docs/src/examples.md

 !!! example "Example: Using different replacement modes"
-    Replace BDC with nitro-BDC in IRMOF-1 using the different replacement modes to obtain different results.
+    Replace BDC with nitro-BDC in IRMOF-1 using the different replacement modes to control (i) which linkers are functionalized and (ii) the substitution site on each linker.

     [link](../examples/replacement_modes.html)